MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 ```

 ### -PopoutAppPathForIncomingPstnCalls
-Reserved for internal Microsoft use
+Reserved for internal Microsoft use.

 ```yaml
 Type: String